Postherpetic neuralgia is pain, headaches, and nerve problems that

 neuralgia.
 It most commonly occurs on the forehead or chest.
 The pain

-associated with postherpetic neuralgia may make it difficult to eat, sleep, and
+linked with postherpetic neuralgia may make it difficult to eat, sleep, and

 do daily activities.
 It may also increase the risk for depression.